ACL Tear & Injury: Symptoms & Recovery - SPARSH Hospital

 4. Knee Instability

 An injured ACL compromises knee stability, making it difficult to stand, walk, or pivot.
-Many individuals feel like their knee might “give out.”
+Many individuals feel like their knees might “give out.”
+Difficulty in climbing stairs, specifically Climbing downstairs

 5. Reduced Range of Motion